Joseph M. Barr: Life

 Barr was born in Pittsburgh to James P. and Blanche E. Moran Barr.
 He married Alice White, when she was 29 and he was 43.
 White had been active with women's Republican groups in Chicago but left the Republican party in support of her Democrat husband.
 Together they had two children, Alice ("Candy") and Joseph ("Skipp).

 Pittsburgh politics

-In 1959 Barr the consummate Harrisburg insider and Lawrence the seasoned Pittsburgh chief swapped roles, with Barr coming "home" and running for Mayor and Lawrence becoming Governor of Pennsylvania.
-He was instrumental as mayor in completing many of the Lawrence programs, while at the same time having the city's infrastructure catch up to all the progress that Lawrence instituted.
-Expanded and modernized street lights, water services and the stadiums were all hallmarks of Barr's leadership.
-He oversaw the completion of both Three Rivers Stadium and the Pittsburgh Civic Arena, both having bogged down in heated political disputes during Lawrence's tenure.
+In 1959 Barr, the consummate Harrisburg insider, and David L. Lawrence, the seasoned Pittsburgh mayor, swapped roles, with Barr coming "home" and running for mayor and Lawrence becoming Governor of Pennsylvania.
+Barr was instrumental as mayor in completing many of the Lawrence programs, while at the same time having the city's infrastructure catch up to all the progress that Lawrence instituted.
+Expanded and modernized street lights, water services, and the stadiums were all hallmarks of Barr's leadership.
+He oversaw the completion of Three Rivers Stadium and the Pittsburgh Civic Arena, both having bogged down in heated political disputes during Lawrence's tenure.